Mastoiditis is a serious bacterial infection. It affects the mastoid bone behind the ear. It is more common in children.

 Treating mastoiditis

 Mastoiditis is a serious infection.
-It's important to get a diagnosis early and treat it with antibiotics.
+It needs to be diagnosed early and treated with antibiotics.

-You may need to go to hospital so you can get antibiotics directly into one of your veins, through a drip.
+You may need to go to hospital so you can get antibiotics directly into a vein, through a drip.

 In some cases, you may need surgery to either:

-- remove part of the mastoid bone (mastoidectomy)
+- remove part of the mastoid bone - this is called a mastoidectomy

-If you're admitted to hospital for treatment you'll need to stay in for a few days.
-You'll have to stay there until the ENT specialists can be sure the infection is under control.
+If you're admitted to hospital you'll need to stay in for a few days to get the infection under control.

 After surgery

-If you've had surgery for mastoiditis, you'll probably need to take a week or two off work.
+If you've had surgery for mastoiditis, you may need to take 1 to 2 weeks off work or school to recover.

 Take care not to get the affected ear wet.
-You should be able to wash your hair after about a week, providing you do not get water inside your ear.
+You should be able to wash your hair after about a week - do not get water in your ear.

-You should be able to go swimming around 4 to 6 weeks after the operation.
-But it depends on how well your ear has healed.
+You should be able to go swimming about 4 to 6 weeks after the operation.
+But this depends on how well your ear has healed.

 Complications of mastoiditis

 Most people with mastoiditis do not get serious complications.
-But treatment is not always easy.
-The infection may come back.
+But sometimes the infection will come back.

 - a blood clot